We just have to win this election because he's even predicting a bloodbath.

 Now, I will say this.

-There was an interview that you did with a woman the other night, and I I honestly felt terrible for her.
+There was an interview that you did with a woman the other night, and I honestly felt terrible for her.

-I felt what like in the beginning I started laughing, and then as the interview went on, I realized this is not funny.
+And then as the interview went on, I realized this is not funny.

-This this is a very troubled woman.
+This is a very troubled woman.

 And you actually expressed that you have felt horrible for a lot of these people too, and that you end up liking them, but also just understand that they're in trouble.